anumohan10/anumohan10/README.md

 ## 📊 Projects
 - **Stock Market Prediction**: Developed a LSTM model for real-time trend prediction with 97% accuracy.
 - **Telecom Churn Analysis**: Achieved 95% accuracy in predictive modeling for customer retention strategies.
+- **Telecom Customer Insights and Retention Analysis: An AutoML Approach**: This project leverages AutoML to accurately predict telecom churn, employing data preprocessing, feature engineering, and advanced analytics like SHAP interpretation.
+Utilizing H2O AutoML for model optimization, it delivers actionable insights for customer retention, transforming telecom analytics with data-driven intelligence to enhance customer loyalty.
 - **Ecommerce Application**: Developed a Full Stack Application on E-Commerce software that is similar to Amazon.
 - **Reddit Scrapper**: Engineered a sophisticated tool to efficiently scrape, analyze, and compile data from various Reddit subreddits, leveraging advanced algorithms for real-time sentiment analysis and trend spotting.
 - **Online Food Ordering System**: Launched a dynamic and user-friendly online platform for food ordering and delivery, incorporating intuitive UI/UX design, secure payment gateways, and real-time order tracking to enhance customer satisfaction and streamline operations.